arsenetar/dupeguru/help/en/results.rst

 * **Reveal Selected in Finder:** Open the folder containing selected file.
 * **Invoke Custom Command:** Invokes the external application you've set up in your preferences using the current selection as arguments in the invocation.
 * **Rename Selected:** Prompts you for a new name, and then rename the selected file.

+**Warning about moving files in iPhoto/iTunes:** When using the "Move Marked" action on duplicates that come from iPhoto or iTunes, files are copied, not moved. dupeGuru cannot use the Move action on those files.